gdg-x/hoverboard/data/sponsorship-prospectus.md

 # FOSS4G and State of the Map: Information for sponsors

 FOSS4G SotM Oceania is a regional event that brings together the open source geospatial community.
-FOSS4G stands for 'Free and Open Source Software for Geospatial' and has been used since 2006 as a label for international and regional conferences of the Open Source Geospatial Foundation (OSGeo – [http://osgeo.org](http://osgeo.org)).
+FOSS4G stands for 'Free and Open Source Software for Geospatial' and has been used since 2006 as a label for international and regional conferences of the [Open Source Geospatial Foundation (OSGeo)](http://osgeo.org).
 OSGeo supports the development and adoption of open source geospatial technology.
-FOSS4G is part of the broader open source software philosophy (see [https://opensource.com/resources/what-open-source](https://opensource.com/resources/what-open-source)).
+FOSS4G is part of the broader [open source software philosophy](https://opensource.com/resources/what-open-source).

 SotM is an acronym for 'State of the Map'.
-It is an annual conference organised by the OpenStreetMap Foundation, giving individuals and organisations a platform to discuss the development of the OpenStreetMap project ([https://www.openstreetmap.org](https://www.openstreetmap.org)).
+It is an annual conference organised by the OpenStreetMap Foundation, giving individuals and organisations a platform to discuss the development of the [OpenStreetMap](https://www.openstreetmap.org) project.
 OpenStreetMap is a long-running effort to build a free and open editable map of the world.
 State of the Map conferences take place around the world at a local and international level, giving participants the chance to discuss the wider strategy of the project, tools that support it, and share case studies that can inspire others.

 Given the alignment between these two projects, we have amalgamated them into one conference to focus Oceania's open source geospatial efforts.
 The conference also gives Oceania a link to global communities of developers and users; supported by OSGeo and the OpenStreetMap Foundation.